 Many restaurants and shops accept credit cards but we recommend using cash – keep a combo of pesos and dollars to function comfortably during your stay.
 Even for large purchases, many vendors prefer cash and some even offer discount incentives.
 We also recommend having a decent stash of ‘cambio’ (small peso bills and/or change) on you.
 For a dramatic (and slightly dated!) example, let’s say you use an A$100 peso note for a purchase of under A$40.
 Don’t panic when the cashier gives you an aggrieved glare and dashes out the door.
 They’re not robbing you!
 They’re running next door to beg for change.
 Everyone is always on the lookout for it so you’ll have an easier time if you make a conscious effort to keep a decent supply on you.
 A common pregunta (question): “?tiene cambio?” (“do you have change”).
-The reason for this scarcity is a mystery, so please tell us if you discover the answer!
+The reason for this scarcity is a mystery, so please tell us if you discover why!

 Taxis & guidelines for on-the-street tipping etiquette:

 For waiters and food service, we recall that a 10% tip above the bill is expected.
-Obvio (obviously!), if you feel compelled to acknowledge or reward an extraordinary effort, tip generously.
+Obvio if you feel compelled to acknowledge or reward an extraordinary effort, tip generously.
 To acknowledge maid service, it’s customary to leave a tip on or under a bedroom pillow – this gesture could encourage future excellence.
 For taxi drivers, rounding UP to the nearest even number is the norm.
 For example, if the fare is A$12.49 we’ll give the driver A$15 or A$20.
 Most drivers will politely attempt to dig out change, but if it’s a handful of coins, we insist they keep it.
 On the other hand, if you only have LARGE bills, best to stop somewhere to procure ‘cambio’ (change) BEFORE entering the cab rather than tempt the fates.

-In general, it’s recommended to use only those cabs that have the insignia “Radio Taxi” on the doors and/or roof racks.
-Professional cab drivers typically hang their certification with photo from the headrest of their seat so passengers in the back can read it.
+In general, it’s recommended to use only cabs that have the insignia “Radio Taxi” on the doors and/or roof racks.
+Professional cab drivers typically hang their certification with photo from the headrest of their seat so passengers can read it.
 While we do our best to avoid entering unmarked taxi’s, with one rare exception, drivers we’ve encountered are warm and talkative, taking us directly to requested locations, producing correct cambio, sin problemos!

 As far as driving habits in BsAs, celebrate the fact that YOU’RE not behind the wheel!
 It can be positively terrifying how cabbies dart through the streets magically avoiding an accident at every corner.
 Over the years we’ve come to view BsAs drivers as HIGHLY skilled athletes finessing their way through the streets.
-We can well imagine they’re probably great tango dancers, too (and many of them are)!
+We can well imagine they’re probably great tango dancers, too (and many are)!